Are Boxers Good Apartment Dogs? (All You Need to Know) Skip to content

 Can Boxers be Left Alone?

-They require the interaction of people or other dogs to be happy.
+They need people or other dogs around to feel right.

 Are Boxers Hard to Train?